Zuleyka Rivera

-Zuleyka Jerrís Rivera Mendoza (born October 3, 1987) is a Puerto Rican actress, TV host, dancer, model, and beauty queen who won Miss Universe 2006 in Los Angeles.
+Zuleyka Jerrís Rivera Mendoza (born October 3, 1987) is a Puerto Rican actress, tv host, dancer, model and beauty queen who won Miss Universe 2006 in Los Angeles.
 She was previously crowned Miss Puerto Rico Universe 2006.
 She made her debut as a telenovela actress in Mexico's Telemundo's soap opera Dame Chocolate in 2007, which was followed by several other soap opera roles.
 In 2017 she appeared in the music video for "Despacito" by Luis Fonsi.

 Early life

-Born in Cayey, she was raised in Salinas by her parents Jerry Rivera and Carmen Mendoza, along with her two brothers, Jerry, Jr. and Jose Rivera Mendoza.
+Born in Cayey, she was raised in Puerto Rico by her parents Jerry Rivera and Carmen Mendoza, along with her two brothers, Jerry, Jr. and Jose Rivera Mendoza.
 Prior to winning the Miss Puerto Rico title, she first won the local pageant for her hometown of Salinas.
 She had also placed as the first runner-up in the Miss Teen Puerto Rico pageant.
 Only eighteen years of age when she was crowned Miss Universe, Rivera is one of the youngest women to win the title.

 Pageantry

 Miss Puerto Rico Universe 2006

-Rivera represented her hometown of Salinas municipality at Miss Puerto Rico Universe 2006, held on November 10, 2005, where she was crowned the winner by outgoing titleholder and Miss Universe 2005 1st Runner-Up Cynthia Olavarría.
+Zuleyka Rivera Mendoza represented her hometown of Salinas municipality at Miss Puerto Rico Universe 2006, held on November 10, 2005, where she was crowned the winner by outgoing titleholder and Miss Universe 2005 1st Runner-Up Cynthia Olavarría.
 Rivera is the second woman with noticeably mixed features to win Miss Puerto Rico Universe after Alba Reyes in 2004.

 Miss Universe 2006

-Rivera represented Puerto Rico in the Miss Universe 2006 which was televised live internationally from the Shrine Auditorium in Los Angeles, California on 23 July 2006.
+Zuleyka Rivera Mendoza represented Puerto Rico in the Miss Universe 2006 which was televised live internationally from the Shrine Auditorium in Los Angeles, California on 23 July 2006.
 After competing in swimsuit, evening gown and interview, she was crowned Miss Universe by outgoing titleholder Natalie Glebova of Canada.
 At the time she was the youngest Miss Universe winner since Amelia Vega in 2003 (until Stefanía Fernández in 2009).